couchrishi/bitmovin-on-gcp-encode/README.md

        Note: You can control the max# of instances basis on your requirement.
              The general thumb rule is - More the instances, faster the encoding This will also directly impact the GCP compute costs

+# What do you need from Bitmovin standpoint?
+    1. Bitmovin API Key - From the Bitmovin dashboard
+    2. Bitmovin Infrastructure ID - Launch the create-bitmovin-infra.sh script
+    3. Whitelisting of GCP service account for VM images - You need to provide the service account email to Bitmovin and they        will be able to whitelist the service account email ID in the back-end

 # How to get kick-started?
+1. Launch the create-bitmovin-infra.sh script
+    -

 GCS_INPUT_BUCKET_NAME
 GCS_INPUT_ACCESS_KEY